winitzki/scall/tutorial/programming_dhall.md

 #### Organizing modules and submodules

 The Dhall standard library (the ["prelude"](https://prelude.dhall-lang.org)) stores code in subdirectories organized by type name.
-For instance, functions working with the `Natural` type are in the `Natural/` subdirectory, functions working with `List`s are in the `List/` subdirectory, and so on.
+For instance, functions working with the `Natural` type are in the `Natural/` subdirectory, functions working with lists are in the `List/` subdirectory, and so on.
 This convention helps make the code for imports more visual:

 ```dhall